jhhr/anki-addon-config-sync/README.md

-Simple anki addon that reads and writes addon configs to the media folder.
+Currently, this is a very simple addon that reads and writes addon configs to the media folder.

 Adds the following new menu:
 Main window > Tools -> Sync Addon Configs